The missing piece - struggles of trailing spouses

 I clearly recall my first encounter with the local expat community on my first posting.
 At the time, I was a novice to expat life, pregnant and exhausted after the move.
 I had made no friends yet.
 I felt lonely and was gradually beginning to feel somewhat resentful of the move.
 This was before internet became a stable inventory of all homes; it was difficult to keep in touch with people back home, and I found it even more difficult to reach out to people in my local area.

 I attended a private expat Christmas party held at a big mansion in an extremely affluent area; and I soon felt out of sorts.
-Unlike some of the other spouses, I didn’t have a life consisting of school runs, gym classes, lunching, interesting hobbies or running my own business whilst the live in Au Pair took care of domestic chores leaving plenty of time to socialise.
-I was a stay at home mum with two very young children and one on its way living in a more moderate area on the outskirts of a very expensive city doing my own shopping, cooking and cleaning.
+Unlike some of the other spouses, I didn’t have a life consisting of school runs, gym classes, lunching, interesting hobbies or running my own business whilst the live-in Au Pair took care of domestic chores leaving plenty of time to socialise.
+I was a stay-at-home-mum, what was called a "home-maker", with two very young children and one on its way.
+We were living in a more modest area on the outskirts of a very expensive city; and I doing my own shopping, cooking and cleaning.
 Not only did I feel inadequate, I also felt ashamed of being envious of their seemingly perfect lives whilst beginning to doubt my own.

 Much to my later regret, I left the party early and never saw any of the other women again.
 In hindsight, I’m sure they were all lovely people, some of whom I could have had meaningful and beneficial friendships with.
 Had I had the courage to speak up and tell them about my struggles, I could probably have had support through this difficult time, but as I had fallen into what is deemed expat blues or trailing spouse depression, I wasn’t able to connect with them.
 I later realised that rather than appreciating that they might have experienced something similar in their early days of expat life, I was projecting my own painful stuff and prejudice onto them.